Showing your dog

 For information on shows and show results, please visit www.fossedata.co.uk or www.highampress.co.uk or www.ejcprint.co.uk There are other publishers but Fosse Data and Higham Press (“Dog.biz”) cover Championship shows and most larger Open Shows and EJC Print cover other, smaller Open shows.

-There are two weekly newspapers solely for the purpose of imparting news and stories about dogs, but show dogs in particular.
-They are “The Dog World” and “Our Dogs”.
-If you are lucky enough to win a placing at a show, you will see the judge’s thoughts in the paper a few weeks later.
+There is a weekly newspaper solely for the purpose of imparting news and stories about dogs, but show dogs in particular.
+It is called “Our Dogs”.
+If you are lucky enough to win a first or second placing at a show, you will see the judge’s thoughts in the paper a few weeks later.
 You can download these papers through their websites or you can subscribe to receive the weekly paper.

 Types of Show